Frequently Asked Questions

 What makes Uncle Stock different from other screeners?

-Unlike other platforms, Uncle Stock combines deep valuation models and full transparency over metrics.
-You can screen across thousands of global stocks and use backtest to create and optimize your strategy.
+Unlike other platforms, Uncle Stock combines deep valuation models with full transparency over metrics.
+You can screen across thousands of global stocks and use backtesting to create and optimize your strategy.

 Can I compare intrinsic values from different models?